 The Group established an action plan based on the Act on the Promotion of Women's Active Engagement in Professional Life in 2021, and has been recruiting, retaining, and training female employees with the target of appointing a cumulative total of at least 380 female managers by January 31, 2026.
-At present, the Company's target ratio of female employees hired (the Company basis) is more than 30% for sales representatives and more than 40% for technical staff and as result of fiscal 2023, the ratio is 27.7% and 38.4% respectively.
-The ratio of full-time female employees (Group basis) (1) is 29.4%, approximately twice the construction industry average (2).
-The number of female managers (Group basis) (3) has increased to 342 (4.34%).
+As a result, in FY2024, newly hired female graduates made up 23.6% and 27.4% of hires for sales representative positions and technical positions, respectively, in the Company and its domestic consolidated subsidiaries.
+In addition, the ratio of full-time female employees in the Company and its main domestic subsidiaries (excluding Konoike Construction, 1) was 29.8%, nearly twice that of the average in the construction industry (2).
+The number of women in managerial positions in the Company and its domestic consolidated subsidiaries was 415 (as of January 31, 2025).

-Details of various measures for promotion of active participation by women currently being implemented are provided in "2.
-Business Conditions, 2.
-Our approach to sustainability and initiatives, (3) Human capital initiatives" in the annual securities report and Value Report (Integrated Report).
+Details of various measures for promotion of active participation by women currently being implemented are provided in "II.
+Overview of Business, 2.
+Disclosure of Sustainability-Related Financial Information, (4) Initiatives related to human capital" in the annual securities report and Value Report (Integrated Report).